Updated on Febuaury 8th, 2025 by Felix Martinez

 C.H.
 Robinson Worldwide is a transportation and logistics giant that has been around since the early 1900s.
 Founded by Charles Henry Robinson, the company has grown to become a Fortune 500 provider of multimodal transportation services and third-party logistics.

-From freight transportation and transportation management to brokerage and warehousing, CHRW offers a wide range of services to help its clients move their goods.
-Whether it’s by truckload, air freight, intermodal, or ocean transportation, the company has the expertise to get the job done.
+CHRW offers a wide range of services to help its clients move their goods, from freight transportation and transportation management to brokerage and warehousing.
+Whether by truckload, air freight, intermodal, or ocean transportation, the company has the expertise to do the job.

 Growth Prospects